lfrank01/Engineering_Capstone/README.md

 ### What is your plan for next week?
 * For next week we plan on getting the materials from Elisabeth Scharf and getting in touch with a physical therapist that Elisabeth Scharf worked with.
 We would like to start making actual, physical progress on the development of our projects.

+# Week of October 3rd:

+### What did you work on?
+* Practing the mechanics of bow movement with the violin
+* Testing the properties of the thermoplastics graciously given to us by Elisabeth Scharf
+* Visiting Ramisi's previous bow adapter design and attempting to reverse engineer and identify design flaws

+### What decisions were made?
+* We decided that using a hate plate to create a bath for the thermoplastics to heat up in was the best course of action for maximum material consitency and adaptability
+* We had already been pretty sure that we wanted to use thermoplastics, but after working with some material, we confirmed that it was the best course of action

+### What new resources did you find?
+* Elle Polifka as a great reasource for learning how the mechanics of violin work.
+Elle taught Luke the basic form for violin
+* [E-NABLE Prosthetics Design](https://enablingthefuture.org) as a great reasource for model prosthetic hands.
+They have a DIY prosthetic creation page that looks very helpful

+### What new issues were discovered?
+* We do not know yet the specific material of thermoplastic that Elisabeth gave us.
+Thus, we had to experiment with a heat gun to try find the right temperature for molding at; we found a rough estimate (~460 degrees Fahrenheit)
+* Using a heat gun isn't very good at applying heat uniformly.
+We discovered that we will likely need a heat plate and tray of water.
+The Sigma Lab has a heat plate, and we're looking into if the chemistry department has trays we can use
+* Applying the thermoplastic to skin when molding.
+If done correctly, we do not believe it will burn, but we will obviously have to experiment with the best way of applying the thermoplastics

+### What went well?
+* We succesfully managed to mold thermoplastic material using the heat gun and mold it
+* Luke learned the basics of violin and was able to explain it
+* We were productive and learned a lot more about how the previous design worked by reverse-engineering

+### What was difficult?
+* Having to ask Elisabeth Scharf about certain things like what material of thermoplastic we have and how she applied heat to the thermoplastics (like a furnance or heat gun) requires a bit of patience because of the space-time gap between us.
+We sometimes have to divert our focus for a bit while waiting on a key bit of insight

+### What is your plan for next week?
+* We hope to take Ramisi's hand measurements
+* Using the heat plate and tray of water (first must be found) to apply heat uniformly
+* Improving our thermoplastic molding skills and learning how to cut the thermoplastic for a cleaner design (the final product should look aesthetic